rdbhost/Rdb.Js/README.EXDM.md

 ### The Plugin ###
-Included are five _functions_ (called on the jQuery object) and three _methods_ (called on selection sets).
-All of them take option objects as their only or second parameter.
+Included are five _functions_ (called on the jQuery object) and four _methods_ (called on selection sets).
+Most of them take option objects as their only or second parameter.

 ### Options ###
 Before we discuss the functions and methods themselves, let's go over the options.
 Some are required, some optional (a _required_ _option_ ? yep).
 A default can be set for each, via the $.rdbHostConfig function, or included in each function or method call.